 Most solar panel installations in the U.S. are grid-tied systems.
 As the name implies, this type of solar power system is connected to your home wiring and the electrical grid.
 A home with a grid-tied solar system uses energy from solar panels when the sun is shining and from the grid when it is not.
 This means that a grid-tied system doesn’t have to meet the entirety of your electricity needs – you can pull energy from the grid whenever your panels aren’t producing enough energy to offset all of your usage.

 Grid-tied systems have many advantages.
 For one, they are typically the least expensive type of solar power system.
-Off-grid systems require more specialized equipment, and grid-tied systems with a battery require you to buy additional components.
+Off-grid systems require more specialized equipment and installation procedures, and grid-tied systems with a battery require you to buy additional components that drive up total your cost.
 Being connected to the grid also means you can take advantage of net metering, which allows you to sell excess generated electricity to the grid for credits on your electricity bill.
+While net metering doesn’t lower your upfront installation price, over the lifetime of your system, you will reap significantly more savings than without net metering available.

-It’s important to note that while connecting to the grid has many advantages, your solar panel system will stop working when the grid is experiencing an outage.
+It’s important to note that while connecting to the grid has many advantages, your solar panel system will usually stop working when the grid is experiencing an outage with typical equipment.
 In order to continue using solar energy during a power outage, you will need to install a system with energy storage and islanding capabilities included.

 Grid-tied solar systems with energy storage